develop-me/bootcamp--setup/windows/readme.md

 ## Installing command line tools

+Make sure you're using ConEmu for all command line interactions from now on - **do not** use the Ubuntu terminal.

 [Click here to download the `setup.sh` file](https://cdn.rawgit.com/develop-me/setup/e80cb7811f2d192225074a6b1f0847a552641a4a/windows/setup.sh) and save it to your Downloads directory (e.g. `C:\Users\yourusername\Downloads`).
 Next, in ConEmu, run the following (replace `yourusername` with your Windows username):